v8hid/infinite-zoom-automatic1111-webui/README.md

 <details>
   <summary> Click to expand </summary>

+ 1. Click on the Infinite Zoom tab
  <img width="1431" alt="Screenshot 2023-04-12 at 10 14 50 PM" src="https://user-images.githubusercontent.com/62482657/231571341-92767f0d-af36-4b94-8ba9-c40a63c209ba.png">
+ 2. Modify the inputs as you wish and click Generate video, the video will appear as soon as it generates
  </details>

  ### **Important Tip:**